 9. Teach civics

-Now more than ever, teaching young people what it means to be a citizen is critical.
-Helping students understand the First Amendment, their rights and freedoms, government, how legislation works and their role in it, the rule of law, current events, advocacy and activism are all components of being engaged citizens.
+Now more than ever, teaching young people about civic engagement is critical.
+Helping students understand the First Amendment, their rights and freedoms, government, how legislation works and their role in it, the rule of law, current events, advocacy and activism are all components of being engaged in government and making a difference.
 While civics education has generally become less of a priority in schools, it needs to be brought to the forefront as much as possible.

 10. Inspire ally behavior

 One of the most effective tools we can give young people is how to be an ally when faced with bias and bullying.
 It can be as simple as encouraging them to reach out to someone targeted by sending them a supportive text message or saying hello to them.
-They can also learn how to safely stand up and tell aggressors to stop; for example challenging bigoted and offensive words.
-In addition, reporting the behavior to an adult and actively not participating are good ways to be an ally.
-Being an ally helps the target and also helps the person engaging in allyship feel more powerful by doing something to make a difference.
+Young people can also learn how to safely stand up and tell aggressors to stop; for example challenging bigoted and offensive words.
+In addition, reporting the behavior to an adult and actively not participating are good ways to act as an ally.
+Acting as an ally helps the target and also helps the person engaging in allyship feel more powerful by doing something to make a difference.

 11. Encourage students to be active